 From the Auckland airport, I took the Skybus into the city.
 It was $16 one way or $26 return (2011 pricing).
 I knew I was flying out of Auckland to Sydney on my round the world ticket eventually so I bought the return ticket to save money.
 It was the cheapest and easiest way to get into downtown Auckland from the airport especially after flying from Los Angeles.
 My accommodation was within one of the bus drop zones and I had a wheelie luggage, so walking to my accommodation with my things was not a problem.
 You can buy a ticket from the Airbus Express kiosk at the airport, from the driver, or online.

 Helpful tip: There are 30 minutes of free wifi at the Auckland Airport.

 Helpful tip: Coffee is fantastic in New Zealand so you’ll not find too many Starbucks.
 If you’re in search of free wifi, look for McDonald’s.

 A Maori carving to welcome you to the Auckland Airport

 Getting around: The Link bus is the easiest way to get around Auckland.
-Look for the red, gree, or yellow buses.
-It’s the most budget friendly way to get around.
-Uber now exists in Auckland so if you’d rather not take the bus or are in a rush, download the Uber App (for first time users, get $15 off your first ride by using my referral code: uberrtwgirl).
+Look for the red, green, or yellow buses.
+It’s the most budget-friendly way to get around.
+Uber now exists in Auckland so if you’d rather not take the bus or are in a rush, download the Uber App (for first time users, get a discount off your first ride by using my referral code: uberrtwgirl).